mattbishop/sql-event-store/README.md

 # Postgres Event Store

 The [Postgres version](./postgres-event-store.ddl) of SQL event store has the same behavior as the SQLite version.
-It was built and tested on Postgres 11 but can be ported to earlier versions as needed.
+It was built and tested on Postgres 13 but can be used in other versions.

 The postgres version can be tested with the [test-postgres.js]() script.
 Run this file instead of `test-sqlite.js`.
 It will connect to the postgres server defined in the environment variables, according to [node-postgres](https://node-postgres.com/features/connecting).

 ### Running

-One must have Node and NPM installed (Node 10 is what I used) and then:
+One must have Node and NPM installed (Node 16 is what I used) and then:

 ```bash
 > npm install